gusevm1/GrowToCourt/README.md

 - ✅ Firefox 29+
 - ✅ Safari 14+
 - ✅ Edge 79+

+## 🔧 Troubleshooting

+### Common Issues

+**"Access denied" or "403 Forbidden" errors:**
+- Ensure Speech-to-Text API is enabled in your Google Cloud project
+- Verify your API key or OAuth client ID is correct
+- Check that billing is enabled for your Google Cloud project
+- For OAuth: ensure your domain is in authorized JavaScript origins

+**"Authentication failed" errors:**
+- Sign in with the Google account that has access to the project
+- Ensure OAuth client ID is configured for web applications
+- Clear browser cache and try again

+**"Microphone access denied":**
+- Allow microphone access when prompted by the browser
+- Ensure you're using HTTPS or localhost (required for microphone access)
+- Test your microphone in other applications

+**Configuration button (⚙️) not working:**
+- Check browser console for error messages
+- Ensure you're entering the correct Project ID format
+- Try using OAuth instead of API key for better compatibility

+### Testing Your Setup
+1. Use the **Test API** button in the right panel
+2. Check browser console for detailed error messages
+3. Verify your Google Cloud setup follows the instructions above

 ## 🎯 Demo Scenario: Global Bank Technology Services Agreement